bilodav/bilodav/README.md

 # Hey, I'm Raphael (Bilo) 👋
 I'm a passionate web developer currently doing my internship at **[Umuzi](https://www.umuzi.org/)**, where I build modern, accessible websites from the ground up.
-I have a keen eye for design, usability, and detail — I believe great websites aren't just functional, they're experiences worth remembering.
+I have a keen eye for design, usability, and detail.
+I believe great websites aren't just functional, they are experiences worth remembering.

 ---